Millions in path as storm kills 2, brings fierce winds, blizzard conditions and fires

 Nighttime tornadoes are nearly twice as likely to be deadly as those occurring during the day, a 2022 study found.

-More than 29 million people from Florida to Pennsylvania – including Washington, DC, and Baltimore – are under a level 2 of 5 risk of severe thunderstorms, according to the Storm Prediction Center.
+More than 29 million people from Florida to Pennsylvania – including Washington, DC, and Baltimore – are under a lower threat — level 2 of 5 — of severe thunderstorms, according to the Storm Prediction Center.
 Damaging wind gusts and a few tornadoes are possible within these storms.

 Much of the storm’s precipitation will come to an end Thursday, but gusty winds will persist in its wake.